processing/processing-website/docs/examples.md

 # Examples

-The content for the examples lives in `/content/examples` split into 2 folders corresponding to the categories: basic, and topic.
+The content for the examples lives in `/content/examples` split into 2 folders corresponding to the categories: `basic` and `topic`.
 Each example has a subfolder inside one of those folders.
-The subfolder contains all the files necessary to build the individual example pages: a `.json` that has the content, `.pde` files containing the code and `.png` file containing the image.
+The subfolder contains all the files necessary to build the individual example page: a `.json` that has the content, `.pde` files containing the code and `.png` file for the image.

 ## Content file